ssec/polar2grid/doc/source/examples/creating_animations_example.rst

 -----------------------------------

 The advantage of Geostationary Satellites is the temporal resolution of the observations.
-Geo2Grid offers an easy interface to creating animations from Geo2Grid GeoTIFF files.
+Geo2Grid offers an easy interface for creating animations from Geo2Grid GeoTIFF files.
 The following example demonstrates how Geo2Grid software can be used to create an animation of files from a latitude/longitude subset of GOES-16 ABI CONUS GeoTIFF images